neroniaky/angular-token/README.md

 ```

 ### .sendHttpRequest()
-More customized request can be send with the `.sendHttpRequest()`-function.
-All previous Http wrappers use this function.
+More customized requests can be send with the `.sendHttpRequest()`-function.
+It is used by all Http wrappers.

 `sendHttpRequest(options: HttpRequestOptions): Observable<Response>`